mahendraKumara/HTML-Guide-for-Beginners/README.md

 # HTML-Guide-for-Beginners
-A Complete guide for beginner Web developers
+A Complete HTML guide for beginner Web developers